gawwr4v/QuoteVault/README.md

 ## ⚠️ Known Limitations
 - **Offline Mode**: App requires internet for initial data load
 - **Widget Sync**: Updates via WorkManager or immediately on app launch
 ## 📄 License

-This project is licensed under the [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) License.
+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+See the [LICENSE](./LICENSE) file for details.

+> **Network Use Clause:**
+> If you run a modified version of this software as a network service, you must make the complete source code available to users, as required by the AGPL-3.0.